tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/EDA and Demand Pay Analysis of Data Jobs in India/Readme.md

 ---
 ## 4.2 Skill Trends in India
 This section answers the following question:
-How are In-Demand Skills Trending for Data Analysts in India?
+How are In-Demand Skills Trending for Data Analysts & Data Scientists in India?

-To understand how technical requirements evolved throughout 2023 for Indian Data Analysts, I analyzed the month-over-month trajectory of the most requested skills.
+To understand how technical requirements evolved throughout 2023 for Indian Data Analysts & Data Scientists, I analyzed the month-over-month trajectory of the most requested skills.
 This time-series analysis reveals whether a tool's popularity is seasonal, surging, or structurally consistent.

 ### Methodology & Data Pipeline